Al3xSk1/Kovalski-Info/content/about.md

 I’m driven by curiosity and enjoy learning at the intersection of **computer science, data, and emerging technologies**.
 Whether I’m building software, supporting IT infrastructure, or enhancing digital experiences, I aim to create value through practical solutions and continuous improvement.

-## What I’ve Worked On

-### Software & IT Experience
-I’ve supported and developed technology systems in academic and business settings — from securing school computer labs to building tools that streamline workflows.

-- **Software Engineer Intern** — QuickEst Estimations Inc. *(2025)*
-- **IT Intern & Volunteer** — Clinton Senior High School *(2023–2025)*

-Focused on device security, system assessments, and Windows access configuration

-### Live Broadcast & Game Operations
-Worked with Greenlight Studios to manage live streaming, scorekeeping, and public announcing for sports and school events.

-### Cybersecurity & HR Engagement
-Contributed to cybersecurity investigations and supported employee programs at Work-Based Learning Alliance and Jabil respectively, helping strengthen community and security initiatives.

 ## My Interests

 I love exploring: